 Mode of study

-This NUI Diploma/ BA programme is designed specifically to create accessible, student centred learning opportunities within the Social Sciences.
+This course is designed specifically to create accessible, student centred learning opportunities within the Social Sciences.
 Core open learning materials, developed by NUI Galway practitioners and experts in the field of Community, Youth and Family support, will be provided to students at the start of the programme.
-The cost of learning materials and the tuition is included in the programme fee.
-Each programme consists of a combination of learning materials, workshops and assignments.
+The cost of learning materials and the tuition is included in the course fee.
+Each course consists of a combination of learning materials, workshops and assignments.

 An NUI Diploma in Arts (Community, Youth and Family Studies) is awarded on attaining 90 credits and a Bachelor of Arts in Community, Youth and Family Studies degree on attaining 180 credits.

 The BA course is devised on a modular, credit basis.
 Each module carries a specific number of credits.
 The maximum number of credits that a student can attain each year is 45 credits.